 - Test of English holds only 25 marks in IBPS specialist exam.
 Your command of the English vocabulary, skill of reading comprehensions and understanding about the “errors in English” will get an analysis here.

 - General awareness and banking knowledge can be effortlessly acquired by watching business news and referring online portals on a day-to-day basis.
 IBPS “Law officer” and “Rajabhasha Adhikari ” aspirants should give this module a greater priority- it is easy to score that 50 marks.

-IBPS Clerk, PO, and RRB exams have a nearly equal syllabus: hardly the Specialist exam has a slight difference, to be precise, the inclusion of Professional Knowledge module.
-Now if you review, the syllabus IBPS shows in the exam notification is not that elaborate.
-A candidate reading IBPS’s outline for Specialist Recruitment may not get any impression about the nature of questions that would come for the actual examination.
+IBPS Clerk, PO, and RRB exams have a nearly similar syllabus.
+However, for the Specialist exam there is a slight difference, to be precise, the presence of Professional Knowledge module.
+A candidate reading IBPS’s Syllabus for Specialist Recruitment may not get any impression about the nature of questions that would come for the actual examination.
 Here comes the importance of getting books that cover the past years IBPS question papers and studying in accordance with that pattern.
 We strongly suggest that you buy the books given below if you’re preparing for IBPS Specialist Exam: it could be useful for other IBPS recruitments too.

 The last three books incorporate questions from multiple bank exams organized in India from 1999-2014.
 This bundle has approximately 10000 questions and its solutions: it would be a great treasure in your arsenal if you buy the three as a combo for IBPS bank exam preparations.

 The second stage of IBPS Specialist recruitment starts with the publication of the online exam’s results.
 IBPS will notify the details of successful candidates on their website, and later the same people will get an invitation for the Common Interview through a call letter.
 The tentative schedule of the 2016’s IBPS SO results and Interview is what you see below.